-Scroll down the list or use the Search field to find the revision you’re interested in, then click on its title to open it.
+Scroll down the list or use the Search field to find the revision you're interested in.

-A new review is created and its ID is displayed at the top left (JD-CR-2 in our case):
+A new review is created, opened, and its ID is displayed at the top left (JD-CR-48 in our case):

 Add participants to the reviewers or watchers list depending on the action you want them to take.

-Open the review and under the Overview tab click the plus sign below the corresponding heading.
+Open the review and click on the area under the Overview tab to display the other options:

 Select the name from the pop-up list:

-To remove a participant, click its user pic Reviewers area and confirm the deletion:
+To remove a participant, click their userpic in the Reviewers area and confirm the deletion:

-You can post comments, addressing them to other participants, and reply to the comments left by reviewers.
-There are three types of comments:
+You can post comments, addressing them to other participants, and reply to the comments left by others.
+See Discussion comments for details.